- Public buyers use their leverage to drive improvements for workers in their supply chains

 Band B: A single institution that spends €5 million or more annually on ICT hardware

-Institutions that spend €5 million or more annually on ITC hardware fall under Band B. These institutions pay 0.105% of their average annual ICT hardware spend.
+Institutions that spend €5 million or more annually on ICT hardware fall under Band B. These institutions pay 0.105% of their average annual ICT hardware spend.
+Note: The maximum fee does not apply to public procurement bodies on the national level, for which there is no cap.

 Band C: Procurement consortia and framework authorities